i-b8o/PRIVACY_POLICY/PRIVACY_POLICY.md

-## Приказ N782н: Privacy policy
+## ПОТЭЭ-903н-2022: Privacy policy

-Welcome to the Приказ N782н app for Android!
+Welcome to the ПОТЭЭ-903н-2022 app for Android!

-This is an Android app developed by Bogachenko Ivan.
-The app is available on Google Play.
+This Android app is developed by Bogachenko Ivan and is available on Google Play.

-As an avid Android user myself, I take privacy very seriously.
-I know how irritating it is when apps collect your data without your knowledge.
+Government Information:
+This app does not have any affiliation or authorization to facilitate government services.
+The information provided within the app is not sourced from government entities.

+Source of Information:
+All information presented in this app is independently sourced and does not claim to represent official government content.

+User Privacy:
-I have not programmed this app to collect any personally identifiable information.
-All data (app preferences (like theme, etc.)) created by the you is stored on your device only, and can be simply erased by clearing the app's data or uninstalling it.
+As the developer, I prioritize user privacy.
+The app is not designed to collect personally identifiable information.
+Any data created by you, such as app preferences (themes, etc.), is stored solely on your device.
+You can easily delete this data by clearing the app's data or uninstalling it.

+Security Vulnerabilities:
-If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protectes your privacy, please send me an email and I will surely try to fix it/help you.
+If you discover any security vulnerabilities caused by the app or have questions about how your privacy is protected, please contact me via email.
+I am committed to addressing and resolving any concerns promptly.

+Disclaimer:
+This app does not represent a government entity.
+It is an independent application developed by Bogachenko Ivan for to study the rules of safe operation of electrical installations.
+Users should be aware that the app is not affiliated with any government organization.

+If you have any questions or concerns about this privacy policy, please contact me at bogachenkoivan@gmail.com.

+Thank you for using the ПОТЭЭ-903н-2022 app!

 Yours sincerely,
 Bogachenko Ivan.